-Did you know October is Dyslexia Awareness Month?
-A mama whose child has dyslexia asked if she could share her own learnings with our readers in hopes that it could hopefully help other families out there.
-Read on for some invaluable tips about helping your child learn to read, mama!
+One mama whose child has dyslexia shares her own learnings to hopefully help other families out there.
+Read on for some invaluable tips about dyslexia and helping your child learn to read!

-Regardless of the cause of the reading delay, if a child cannot recognize the letters of the alphabet and match them to sounds, OR cannot read simple 2-4 letter words at 5 years old, you should consider intervention for suspected dyslexia.
-Many parents shudder at even the thought of having their child diagnosed with a learning disability.
-Here’s the thing: failing to get a child help because of pride or denial will unfortunately not lead to a favorable outcome.
+Regardless of the cause of the reading delay, if a child cannot recognise the letters of the alphabet and match them to sounds, OR cannot read simple two- to four-letter words at age 5, you should consider intervention for suspected dyslexia.
+Many parents shudder at the thought of having their child diagnosed with a learning disability.
+Here’s the thing: Failing to get a child help because of pride or denial will, unfortunately, not lead to a favourable outcome.

 - Provide a language rich environment.
 Limit your own screen time to when child is sleeping.
 Talk and read out loud as much as possible in English.

-- Send your child to a quality preschool that emphasizes a rigorous direct phonics approach to reading.
-This will require lots of worksheets and drills on letter combinations to blend letters and sound out words.
+- Send your child to a quality preschool that emphasises a direct phonics approach to reading.
+This will require doing worksheets and drills on letter combinations to blend letters and sound out words.

-- Apply to be part of the Dyslexia Association Singapore’s Preschool Intervention Programme: This programme meets once a week for 2 hours.
-Children are taught in small groups by a trained special needs educator who is especially focused to prepare children for primary school both academically and socially.
+- Apply to be part of the Dyslexia Association of Singapore’s Preschool Intervention Programme.
+This programme meets once a week for two hours.
+Children are taught in small groups by a trained special needs educator who is especially focused on preparing children for primary school both academically and socially.

 - Consider a school readiness evaluation at KKH Department of Child Development.
-Citizens and PRs can start at their neighborhood polyclinic for a referral for a subsidized appointment.
+Citizens and PRs can start at their neighbourhood polyclinic for a referral for a subsidised appointment.

 - Buy Teach Your Child to Read in 100 Easy Lessons By Siegfried Englemann and work through the book every day.
 This book is a brilliant step-by-step guide for parents.
-It is broken into 15-minute lessons over 100 days.
-It teaches letter-sound correspondence, blending sounds, sight words, and later reading comprehension.
+It is broken into 15-minute lessons over 100 days, and teaches letter-sound correspondence, blending sounds, sight words as well as later reading comprehension.

 - Get an Educational Psychological Assessment.
 Once a child is 6 years old, they are mature enough to sit for a completed educational psychological assessment.
-This will consist of 1-2 days of psychological and learning tests to determine the child’s memory, vocabulary, reading level, etc. The going rate for such a report is S$2,000 (unsubsidized).
-Dyslexia Association Singapore has discounted rates but may also have a lengthy waiting list.
+This will consist of one to two days of psychological and learning tests to determine the child’s memory, vocabulary, reading level, etc. The going rate for such a report is $2,000 (unsubsidised).
+The Dyslexia Association of Singapore has discounted rates but may also have a lengthy waiting list.

 Below are some psychologists I have personally used with my own children and can recommend as a starting place for parents needing to have a report prepared for their child.